Dive Into REFACTORING

 The refactoring techniques are illustrated with live examples.
 These are much easier to follow than static code – and more fun, too!

-Why buy this course instead of a thick book about refactoring?
+Why would I buy this course instead of a thick book about refactoring?

 This course is written in simple, accessible language with no academic jargon.
 Direct and to the point with a minimum of fluff.

 It’s optimized for tablet viewing.
 So go ahead and read it on your couch while sipping some tasty cappuccino.

 Interactive elements of the course help to keep you on your toes, unlike ordinary books that lull you to sleep after ten minutes.

 Oh and did I mention the live interactive examples?
 Yes I did, but they’re too cool not to mention again!